- Chronic Care

 Central sleep apnea

 In some people, the body simply stops breathing for a short period of time, and there is no airway blockage.
-This cessation of breathing is due to the failure of the brain to send signals that regulates the breathing muscles which controls the breathing patterns.
+This cessation of breathing is due to the failure of the brain to send signals that regulate the breathing muscles which control the breathing patterns.
+For some people, the brain may send the correct signals, but the breathing muscles are unable to respond as they should due to chronic disease or the unwanted effects of certain medications.

 Central sleep apnea is observed commonly in patients with central nervous system dysfunction due to the following medical conditions: